zbignevus/React-Calendar/README.md

 #Usage Instructions:

-1. Upload the Calendar folder to your project's src directory.
+1. Download the Calendar folder to your project's src directory.
 2. The Calendar component needs to have a single attribute- rangeReturn.
 The handler function has to be in the parent component, and has to accept two parameters - first as the beginning range, and the second as the end range.
 3. Once you select the range on the calendar, the two range dates are passed through that handler function.